Updated May 5, 2024 | By IEC Staff

 1. Keep the television off

-Some people prefer the TV on for the background noise especially if they are the only person that is around working from home.
+Some people prefer the TV on for the background noise, especially if they are the only person around working from home.

 It all starts with some show you don’t care too much about that may have an interesting plot, something on the news that catches your attention, or those annoying commercials that increase their volume to grab your attention.

-Grabbing your attention a few times can throw you off track with whatever you’re doing then, it takes a few seconds to try to refocus again.
-Those few seconds after countless times of looking over at the television can add up.
+Grabbing your attention a few times can throw you off track with whatever you’re doing.
+Then, it takes a few seconds to try to refocus again.
+Those few seconds after countless times of looking at the television can add up.

 2. Avoid the household chores

-Now, this may seem a little obvious when you have work that needs to be done, but this can be a little bit harder than you think.
+Now, this may seem obvious when you have work to do, but it can be a little bit harder than you think.

-You start throwing those dirty clothes in the clothes bin, then decide that you might as well wash them because it’s just a quick wash.
+You start throwing those dirty clothes in the clothes bin, then decide to wash them because it’s just a quick wash.
 Before you know it, you’re doing laundry and cleaning up the bedroom because you think you have time to do it when you should be working on the actual work.

-It is easy to start something that seems like a small project, but that sometimes can turn into a huge distraction along the way messing up your productivity.
+It is easy to start something that seems like a small project, but it can sometimes become a huge distraction, messing up your productivity.

 3. Have a schedule for yourself (and your children)

-It’s true if you’re not the only one who’s home, not only are you making a schedule for yourself, but you are making a schedule for others to fit into as well.
+It’s true that if you’re not the only one who’s home, you are making a schedule for yourself and for others to fit into as well.

-If the kids are currently e-learning, this might be a little easier since you know how long they are going to be focusing on their own tasks before they start asking for your attention.
+If the kids are currently e-learning, this might be a little easier since you know how long they will be focusing on their own tasks before they start asking for your attention.

 The best way to make a schedule for yourself is:

 This isn’t the most detailed list, but it’s a start.
-It would be smart to add some individual 5-minute breaks within your power working time as well.
+It would also be smart to add some individual 5-minute breaks within your power working time.

-The idea of this shortlist is to set your schedule to fit your work-life balance where work time is set for working and after work, you can get back to your actual life.
-For those whose life is their work, your list may look slightly different.
+This shortlist aims to set your schedule to fit your work-life balance, where work time is set for work, and you can get back to your actual life after work.
+Your list may look slightly different for those whose life is their work.

-The idea is to plan your workday and what that looks look like while working from home.
-It may be easy to burn out from not having a set schedule.
-We want to avoid that.
+The idea is to plan your workday while working from home.
+It may be easy to burn out without a set schedule, and we want to avoid that.

 4. Have a set workspace

-This space can be anywhere in your house from the tight space of your closet to the open area of your living room.
+This space can be anywhere in your house, from the tight closet space to the open living room area.

 Others may choose to use their kitchen table since there’s space for office accessories such as a monitor and computer.

-Regardless of where you would want to set up, it’s important to keep your workspace as such so when you’re ready to go to work, you can sit down in the same spot and set your brain to work mode that will be the only space throughout the entire household that is dedicated to working.
+Regardless of where you want to set up, it’s important to keep your workspace as such so that when you’re ready to go to work, you can sit down in the same spot and set your brain to work mode.
+This will be the only space throughout the entire household that is dedicated to working.

 5. Remain sociable

-What we forget about this distancing practice is the “social” aspect hence social distancing, not isolating yourself from the world, and never talking to anyone again.
+Technology like Zoom, FaceTime (for iPhones), Google Meet, Slack, and Teams are many platforms for staying connected with other people face-to-face.
+What we often forget about this distancing practice is the “social” aspect; hence, social distancing means not isolating yourself from the world and never talking to anyone again.

 What is important is connecting with other people outside of your home and keeping up with those you care about.